-You may, as our Prime Minister says, already be working flat out on two or three jobs and still unable to pay your way.
-I suggest that in addition to the obvious suffering, there is a whole new, unexplored category of JAMS (Just About Managing) at the level of psychological insecurity, who may be just about able to make their way now, yet are apprehensive of an imminent future where they cannot.
+You may, as our Prime Minister says, be working flat out on two or three jobs and still unable to pay your way.
+I suggest that in addition to the obvious suffering, there is a whole new, unexplored category of JAMS (Just About Managing) at the level of psychological insecurity, who may be able to make their way now, yet are apprehensive of an imminent future where they cannot.

 So what is afoot?

-My very good friend Mac Andrews has proposed an insightful perspective on the psycho-social dynamics of our present situation.
+My friend Mac Andrews has proposed an insightful perspective on the psycho-social dynamics of our present situation.
 He employs Maslow’s hierarchy to explain how increasing suffering, in psychological, sociological and economic spheres has forced large groups of the people DOWN the hierarchy, rather than – as we came to expect in post-war years – a journey UP.

 Stick with me for a moment while we revisit the basic model and then we’ll apply Mac’s analysis to see what shows up.
 Here it is, in its simplest form, showing progression, up the levels from the bottom that we might expect it in a civilised society where there are opportunities for growth and development, leading eventually to our highest aspiration, self-actualisation at the top – becoming the best we can be: